Why Schedule an Appointment?

 Live Video Meeting

 Choose "Live Video Chat" when you sign up for your appointment and your tutor will email you an invitation, inviting you to an online video conference through Kent State University Google Meet.
 Click the link in the invitation email to join the meeting, and start talking with your tutor!

 Choose "Live Text Chat" when you sign up for your appointment and your tutor will send a text chat request to your Kent State University email.
 Respond to the chat request to start talking with your tutor!

 Text chat and video conferencing sessions are interactive.
 Your tutor will collaborate with you live to help you improve your writing strategies, to offer reader feedback and support, and to find resources with you.
 You will need to be on your Kent State University Gmail account for these sessions.
 You and your tutor can share files and interact much as you would in an in-person session.
 If you are unfamiliar with Google Apps, we have prepared detailed instructions on Using Google Docs.

-Schedule an Online Writing Lab Appointment to schedule a session online, without having to be present at the Writing Commons or to be online with your tutor at the time of the session.
-In order to schedule an OWL session you will be asked to provide substantial information about your draft and about your writing process.
+Schedule Email Feedback to schedule a session online, without having to be present at the Writing Commons or to be online with your tutor at the time of the session.
+In order to schedule an email session you will be asked to provide substantial information about your draft and about your writing process.
 The information we require you to send us takes the place of the give-and-take of conversation in an in-person session with a tutor.

 Note: All scheduled appointments can last up to 45 minutes.
-Walk-in sessions are worked in around our scheduled appointments, and may be considerably shorter.
-To assure a 45-minute session, please make an appointment.
+Unscheduled, "walk-in" sessions are worked in around our scheduled appointments and may be considerably shorter.
+To assure a 45-minute session, please schedule an appointment.